colebenyshek/colebenyshek/README.md

 - 👋 Hi, I’m @colebenyshek
+- 📝 I'm a Medical Device Engineer for Johnson & Johnson
 - 👀 I’m interested in software integration for medical devices
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on projects related to web development, scientific data processing, or health sensing technology
-- 📫 How to reach me colebeny@gmail.com, linkedin.com/colebenyshek
+- 📫 How to reach me colebeny@gmail.com or linkedin.com/colebenyshek

 I love learning and am always open to trying new projects!